-Alcohol detox or detoxification is a medical process where an alcoholic is weaned off the potentially dangerous side effects of sudden alcohol cessation with medication and a long-term treatment plan to ensure continuing recovery of mind and body.
+Alcohol detox or detoxification is a medical process where an alcoholic weans off the potentially dangerous side effects of sudden alcohol cessation with medication and a long-term treatment plan to ensure continuing recovery of the mind and body.

 Putting down the last drink can lead to dangerous withdrawal symptoms for an alcoholic.
-Studies have shown that between 5-25% who go thru serious alcohol withdrawal die from the ordeal.
-Don’t be a hero and die alone.
+According to Harvard Medical School studies, between 5-25% of people who go through serious alcohol withdrawal die from the ordeal.
+It is crucial not to attempt alcohol detox on your own.
 Seek professional help when detoxing.

 Sudden alcohol cessation causes dangerous withdrawal symptoms like delirium tremens.
 In inpatient detox, medical professionals often substitute drugs like benzodiazepines that have similar effects to that of alcohol to prevent uncomfortable withdrawal symptoms.
 Following detox, a facility will often have other forms of treatment and therapy to guide the recovering alcoholic to maintain sobriety and avoid relapse.

 Alcohol withdrawal is not limited to the first few hours after putting down the last drink.
 Complications can stretch days to weeks after you stop drinking alcohol.

 In the initial days or weeks, an alcoholic might suffer from acute alcohol withdrawal syndrome with side effects such as:

 - Delirium Tremens or “DTs”

 The second stage is longer, lasting weeks to as much as a year.
 A chronic alcoholic can experience Post-Acute Withdrawal Syndrome or PAWS, marked by symptoms such as:

 - Emotional outbursts